 Wondering whether to apply for a conventional loan or an FHA loan?
 It’s important to understand the difference between the two loan types.
 The loan type you ultimately choose will depend on the type of home you want to buy, your financial resources and the trade-offs you’re willing to make between the benefits that FHA and conventional loans offer.
+Whenever considering a large purchase, such as a home, you may want to work with a financial advisor to get your finances in order first.

 FHA vs. Conventional Loans: The Loan-to-Value Ratio

 FHA loans tend to have higher loan-to-value ratios than conventional mortgage loans.
-To explain why, it’ll help to explain what FHA loans are and why they exist.
+To explain why it’ll help to explain what FHA loans are and why they exist.
 FHA stands for Federal Housing Authority.
 The FHA is part of HUD, the U.S. Department of Housing and Urban Development.

 FHA loans aren’t actually issued or serviced by the FHA.
 Instead, they’re guaranteed (a.k.a. insured) by the FHA but issued and serviced by regular private mortgage lenders.
 Since 1934, FHA loans have been helping first-time homebuyers go from renting to buying.